 I love taking photos in an urban environment, not only due to its accessibility and ease of getting there, but the fact that you’ll never know quite what’ll you get.

-I think it goes without saying that with urban photography, the importance is the location, but also knowing that location well.
-Exploring a location can really reap its rewards, and you can often find some really nice locations to shoot.
+The most important aspect of urban photography is not only location but knowing the area well.
+Exploration of a location can really reap its rewards, and you can often find some really nice locations to shoot.

 If there is one tip that I can give anybody when doing Urban Photography, is to look around and observe.
 You’ll be surprised what’ll you find and even have that “Ahh!
 I didn’t know that was their moment”.
 I have been to Liverpool more times than I can remember, but I still find that I wouldn’t have known was there if I hadn’t slowed down and observed the world around me.